-Impacts to Wetland No. 1 from the groundwater drawdown could be mitigated with groundwater obtained from a well rather than with wastewater.
+Impacts to Wetland 1 from the groundwater drawdown could be mitigated with groundwater obtained from a well rather than with wastewater.
 This alternative would provide a source of supplementation water during the years after the mine has closed but before the groundwater has rebounded to near the pre-project level.
-If the groundwater seep to Wetland No. 1 does not reappear, this alternative would not be a viable permanent mitigation measure.
+If the groundwater seep to Wetland 1 does not reappear, this alternative would not be a viable permanent mitigation measure.

-Other wetlands which could be affected by the groundwater drawdown (Nos.
-5c and 6c) could be monitored, and mine-related impacts to water levels could be mitigated in a similar fashion.
-Constructing and operating a system to deliver well water to affected wetlands would involve additional costs to Flambeau Mining Co..
+Other wetlands which could be affected by the groundwater drawdown (5c and 6c) could be monitored, and mine-related impacts to water levels could be mitigated in a similar fashion.
+Constructing and operating a system to deliver well water to affected wetlands would involve additional costs to Flambeau Mining Co.

-Seismic vibrations could be minimized by reducing the charge per blast or by using more delays per blast.
+Seismic vibrations could be minimized by using the minimum effective charge per blast or by using more delays per blast.
 Reducing the charge weight would reduce peak particle velocities but would increase the frequency of blasting.
 Modifying the blasting procedures in response to monitoring data or public complaints would help mitigate adverse impacts.

-Noise impacts from the crusher could be mitigated by enclosing the crusher in a building.
+Noise impacts from the crusher could be mitigated by enclosing the crusher in a building or by locating the crusher below surface grades.
 Noise impacts from truck operations are largely unavoidable, but could be partially mitigated by minimizing nighttime operations.